PDM4AR/exercises/docs/05-dubinspath.md

     # Please keep segments with zero length in the return list & return a valid dubins path!
     return [] # e.g. [Curve(), Line(),..]
 ```
+### 5. [10%] Spline vs. Dubins: Short-range Maneuver Comparison

-5. [10%] Even though your Dubins planner from Task 4 generates physically valid paths, the navigation team now wants to experiment smoother alternatives for short‑range maneuvers and parking.
+Even though your Dubins planner from Task 4 generates physically valid paths, the navigation team now wants to experiment with smoother alternatives for short‑range maneuvers and parking.
 In particular, they are curious to know how a **cubic Hermite spline** would compare to the optimal Dubins path in terms of:

 - The path length
 - The feasibility with respect to the same curvature constraint used for Dubins
 - The qualitative difference in shape

 Your task is to **implement a function** that:
 1. Computes the optimal Dubins path between two given configurations using your `calculate_dubins_path` from Task 4.
 2. Constructs a **cubic Hermite spline** between the same start and end configurations, using the vehicle headings to define the spline tangents.
 3. Computes:
    - The length of the Dubins path
    - The length of the spline
-   - Whether the spline is **feasible** (i.e., its curvature never exceeds `1/radius`).
+   - Whether the spline is **feasible** (i.e., its curvature never exceeds `1/radius`)
 4. Returns the above quantities **together with** the spline parameters:
    - Tangent vector at the start (`t0`)
    - Tangent vector at the end (`t1`)
    - Start position (`p0`)
    - End position (`p1`)

 We provide the method signature below.
 You must implement it in: